veillette/physics-book/contents/ch11FluidStatics.md

 ---
-title: "Introduction to Fluid Statics"
+title: Introduction to Fluid Statics
 layout: page
+sectionNumber: 0
+chapterNumber: 11
 ---

 ![A swimmer in a pool doing the backstroke.](../resources/Figure_11_00_01.jpg "The fluid essential to all life has a beauty of its own.
 It also helps support the weight of this swimmer. (credit: Terren, Wikimedia Commons)")